Head Office4141 ParkLake Ave., Suite 600, Raleigh, NC 27612, USA

-As the key ingredient in our products, using water responsibly is critical in our manufacturing facilities.
-Our highly sophisticated reverse osmosis water purification systems are designed to optimize purity and water conservation.
-Reject water from the RO systems and other manufacturing processes is utilized in secondary uses to maximize water conservation before discharge to sewer.
-PBV continues to invest in new water purification systems that reduce the gallons of water it uses to make a gallon of product while producing ingredient water that is high in quality.
-PBV achieved a water use ratio of 1.73 gallons of water/gallon of product produced in 2017.
+As the key ingredient in our products, using water responsibly is critical in our manufacturing process.
+Our highly sophisticated reverse osmosis (RO) water purification systems are designed to optimize purity and water conservation.
+Unused water from the RO systems and other manufacturing processes is recycled in secondary uses to maximize water conservation before being discharge.
+PBV continues to invest in advanced water purification systems and practices to minimize waste while maintaining the highest quality in our products.

 Adopting vehicles and a delivery system that contribute to energy conservation and CO2 reduction

-In 2011 PBV was the first Pepsi bottler in the USA to install an automated order picking system using CooLift pallets in combination with specialized lift gate trailers.
+In 2011, PBV was the first Pepsi bottler in the U.S. to install an automated order picking system using CooLift pallets in combination with specialized lift gate trailers.
 The system reduces delivery time and improves ergonomics for delivery personnel.
 Delivery routes are dynamically routed daily to reduce travel time and fuel consumption.
-Hybrid and fuel efficient vehicles continue to grow and now make up 50% of our sales support fleet.
+Hybrid and fuel-efficient vehicles continue to grow and now make up over 50% of our sales support fleet.

-In 2012 PBV eliminated the practice of purchasing and transporting PET bottles and started manufacturing them at our two largest manufacturing plants in North Carolina.
-The in-house manufacturing and labeling allowed PBV to reduce the incoming truck deliveries of packaging materials by 11 to 1.
-The self-manufacturing process allows PBV to reduce our PET bottle weights on average by 20% and our new bottles incorporate 10% recycled plastic.
-Additionally PBV's new manufacturing equipment is 20% more energy efficient than the old systems used before self-manufacturing.
+In 2012, PBV eliminated the practice of purchasing and transporting PET bottles and started manufacturing them at its North Carolina facilities.
+In 2020, PBV further expanded its manufacturing of PET packaging material by introducing injection molding of preforms – the process of turning plastic molding into a usable bottle.
+The combination of self-manufacturing PET bottles and preforms allows PBV to reduce the incoming truck deliveries of PET packaging materials by 30 to 1.
+Further, the self-manufacturing process allows PBV to reduce PET bottle weights on average by 20%.
+The new bottles incorporate 10% recycled plastic.
+PBV’s new manufacturing equipment is 20% more energy efficient than the old systems used before self-manufacturing.